jessechiem/tddexample/deploy_tools/provisioning_notes.md

 * replace SITENAME with, e.g., staging.my-domain.com

 ## Folder structure:
-Assumer we have a user account at /home/username
+Assume we have a user account at /home/username

 /home/username
 |___ sites